Welcome to

 Migration App_Advanced Mode_14.png

-Once you have the configuration you want, upload the custom config file to Migration App by dragging and dropping it on the Settings page.
-Any future migration operations associated with this agent will reflect this custom configuration.
+4. Once the configuration changes have been made, upload the custom config file to Migration App by dragging and dropping it on the Settings page.

 Migration App_Advanced Mode_15.png